Leslie Stefanik, Vice President, Marketing, PublicRelay

 Establishing and acting on a well-defined corporate Purpose was an important trend in 2018 and discussed widely in the communications field.
 But as former Shell Head of Communications Bjorn Edlund points out in his blog for the Arthur W. Page society called, “Welcome to the Purpose Wars,” some are becoming skeptical of its role in business, dismissing corporate purpose as an empty promise, rather than a source of social good.

-As we move into 2019, it’s worth questioning what is the purpose of Purpose and where does it fit into business?
+As we move further into 2019, it’s worth questioning what is the purpose of Purpose and where does it fit into business?

 Purpose as a Compass